Skip to content

 • Next month’s priorities with clear deliverables

-Since you’re in Silicon Valley, you might want an agency that knows your specific industry inside and out.
+Since you’re in Silicon Valley, you likely want an agency that knows your specific industry.
 SaaS companies face different SEO challenges than e-commerce sites or fintech startups.
+An agency with experience in your sector will already understand your target audience, compliance requirements, and which keywords drive qualified leads — not just high-volume terms that waste budget.

 Look for agencies that can discuss: